It's been 2 1/2 years since the last time I did a favorite things blog post. So, I felt it was time for some new ones.

-If you want to smile and feel loved every time you open up your planner, find out all about it (videos and more) here.
+If you want to smile and feel loved every time you open up your planner, click the links in red above to find out more.

 Succulent Wild Woman by SARK.
 A classic from 1997.
 The positive, loving aura this book exudes -- just holding it your hands -- is incredible.
 One of the original wildly colored, giving-you-permission-to-be-you guidebooks.
 It still inspires me, as when I recently wrote a blog post about what succulent plants can teach us.
 (Bonus video of SARK in that blog post, too!)

 Does this look a little too woo-woo for you?
 At less than $12 on Amazon, give it a try.
 At the very least, you'll smile.
 Imagine, women were giving themselves permission to be wild and free way back in the last millennium.
 Yes, you do have the right to be YOU!

 I Need Your Love -- Is That True? by Byron Katie.
 If you're not familiar with the work of Byron Katie, here is a concise and powerful introduction.